PietroGx/SIMPLICITY/BACKLOG.md

 ## Backlog
 - [x] function in dir_manager to list all simulation output folders (hardcoded into check_simulations.py)
-- [ ] give option to import simulation parameters from file for running an experiment
+- [x] give option to import simulation parameters from file for running an experiment
 - [ ] write unit_runs for running with/wo plotting (technical debt item 1)
+- [ ] Remove all that has to do with the term variants (now called lineages)
+- [ ] Check in active_variants number is calculated correctly

 ### Bug Fixes
 - [x] memory and runtime options need to be added to slurm runner to avoid Runtime and OOM errors